DrewDahlman/Leglights/readme.md

 ## Leglights
-A simple app to control the lights in the office.
+A simple server that pushes notifications to robots to control the lights in the office.

 ## Setup / Requirements
 - Have Docker (https://docs.docker.com/)